Abishek-230606/python-codes/data-visualization-practice/README.md

 ## 🙋‍♂️ About Me

-I’m **Abishek JS**, a CSE undergrad passionate about Python and Data Science.
+I’m **Abishek JS**, a CSE undergrad passionate about Python with AI&ML.
 This repo tracks my journey as I learn and build cool things along the way.

 ---